unfiltering/Infinite-Craft-Element-Manager/README.md

 # Infinite Craft Element Manager
 ![Banner](/ElementManagerIC.png)

-Manage elements for the Infinite Craft game on Neal.fun!
+Manage elements for Infinite Craft at Neal.fun!
 This userscript allows you to add, remove, and reset elements in the game.
+Some things can actually be merged together considering AI is doing it!

 ## Features